garrandall/popular-music-data/tracks/focus-h-e-r-.md

 Baby, baby, focus
 Can't you see?
 I just wanna love you, baby
-Look me in my eyes, ooh
+Look me in my eyes, oh